Mr Nicolas Le Bigre

 Lockdown Lore Collection Project

-I also co-ordinate the Lockdown Lore Collection Project, which is a crowdsourced project launched in April 2020.
-The projecthas been collecting creative responses to the coronavirus pandemic and has received over 450 submissions from around the world.
-Supplementing these contributions are the over sixty interviews conducted by a team of volunteer fieldworkers.
+I co-ordinate the Lockdown Lore Collection Project, which is an archival collection (crowdsourced) project launched in April 2020.
+The project has collected creative responses to the coronavirus pandemic and has received over 3000 submissions from around the world.
+Supplementing these contributions are the over seventy interviews conducted by a team of volunteer fieldworkers.
 Read more about the project here: https://www.abdn.ac.uk/elphinstone/public-engagement/LockdownLore.php

 Folklore, as a discipline, emphasizes responsibility to contributors and community.
 With that in mind, I have coordinated the Polish-Scottish Song Group at the Elphinstone Institute since the autumn of 2012.
 The group exists to promote the exchange of traditional Scottish and Polish culture through the sharing of song.
 The group has performed across Aberdeen and Aberdeenshire, and continues to grow every year.

 I also organise annual storytelling events, including the Aberdeen event in the Scottish International Storytelling Festival, sponsored by the Scottish Storytelling Centre.
 We have hosted storytellers from across Scotland, as well as Poland, Brazil, Pakistan, Brittany, and Canada.

 I am also an enthusiastic volunteer in wider-community events, and have filmed and recorded for community groups and festivals.